-Current regulations state that all COPS Office award recipients are required to submit their initial Federal Financial Report (FFR) using Standard Form 425 (SF-425) at the end of the period that includes the award start date, regardless of when the award was accepted, and thereafter, at the end of every calendar quarter, regardless of award activity.
+Current regulations state that all COPS award recipients are required to submit their initial Federal Financial Report (FFR) using Standard Form 425 (SF-425) at the end of the period that includes the award start date, regardless of when the award was accepted, and thereafter, at the end of every calendar quarter, regardless of award activity.
 This report should reflect actual expenditures and unliquidated obligations incurred by your agency on a cumulative basis.
-You will not be able to make drawdowns from your GPRS account if the SF-425 report for the most recent reporting quarter is not on file with the COPS Office by the deadline date.
-Recipients are encouraged to submit their SF-425 reports via the Internet at https://portal.cops.usdoj.gov.
+You will not be able to make drawdowns from your ASAP account if the SF-425 report for the most recent reporting quarter is not on file with the COPS Office by the deadline date.
+Recipients are required to submit their SF-425 reports in the JustGrants portal: https://justicegrants.usdoj.gov/.

-For more information on how to complete and where to submit your quarterly SF-425 report, see the section in this manual titled "Reporting Requirements."
+For more information on how to complete and where to submit your quarterly SF-425 report, see the section of this manual titled "Reporting Requirements."

 Filing the Federal Financial Report (SF-425) identifies your federal and local expenditures made during that calendar quarter.
-However, to receive actual payment, you must request it through GPRS.
+However, to receive actual payment, you must request it through ASAP.